2025–26 West Ham United F.C. Women season: Professional Game Academy Players

 The PGA is a revised player pathway which replaced the FA WSL Academy in 2023.
 The PGA structure provides young players with the opportunity to be selected as part of a professional club's programme, combining football development with their education.

-This pathway will allow the players the opportunity to train with Rehanne Skinner's first-team squad, as well as providing them with the chance to learn and develop at the team's Chadwell Heath training ground.
+This pathway will allow the players the opportunity to train with Rita Guarino's first-team squad, as well as providing them with the chance to learn and develop at the team's Chadwell Heath training ground.

 On 19 July 2025, the 2025/26 PGA players were confirmed.